saschawildgrube/checklisthq/www/_source/wdk/scaffolds/components/entity/templates/readme.txt

-Within your website class implementation, search for the function CallbackInitAssemblyLine.
+Within your website class implementation, search for the function OnInitAssemblyLine.
 If it doesn't exist add it:

-	function CallbackInitAssemblyLine(&$assemblyLine)
+	function OnInitAssemblyLine(&$assemblyLine)
 	{
 		$assembly = new CAssembly($this,"$$$a$$$");
 		$assemblyLine->AddAssembly($assembly);